Planning a Spring break in Europe? Read on for my favourite places to enjoy Europe in the Spring!

 As for other spring perks, look no further than the iconic Bruges Beguinage, which sprouts up a sea of yellow and white daffodils every Spring.

-TIP: Make sure you spend at least two days in Bruges – it’s often done as a day trip from Brussels but I promise the extra time is worth it to explore some of the cooler more alternative things to do in Bruges!
+TIP: Make sure you spend at least two days in Bruges – it’s often done as a day trip from Brussels but I promise the extra time is worth it.

 I adore Barcelona in the Spring.
 Unlike many other parts of the continent (which suffer from temperamental and ever-changing weather), Barcelona is one of those cities where you’re almost guaranteed sunshine in the Spring months.